Shyran-Systems/shyran-pp-ua/README.md

 **I am Independent Contractor & System Administrator.**

-I'm currently a Developer, SysAdmin & Contract Manager at @Shyran-Systems... yep, lots of things to do :)
+I'm currently a Developer, SysAdmin & Contract Manager at @Shyran-Systems.

 Some recent activities may be seen at my [GitHub Profile](https://github.com/sshyran).